Marc Fernández (footballer)

-Marc Fernández Gracia (born 24 April 1990) is a Spanish professional footballer who plays as a right winger for Gimnàstic de Tarragona.
+Marc Fernández Gracia (born 24 April 1990) is a Spanish professional footballer who plays as a right winger for Tercera Federación club Cornellà.

 Club career

 Spain

 Born in Corbera de Llobregat, Barcelona, Catalonia, Fernández made his senior debut in 2009–10, with Tercera División club CE Europa on loan from CE Sabadell FC.
-After playing regularly for the latter during the following season and scoring five goals, including one against SD Eibar during the promotion play-offs (1–1 away draw, qualification on the away goals rule), he signed with Segunda División team FC Cartagena unilaterally on 8 July 2011 when his contract had recently been renewed; eventually, the Liga de Fútbol Profesional sided with the player.
+After playing regularly for the latter during the following season and scoring five goals, including one against SD Eibar during the promotion play-offs (1–1 away draw, qualification on the away goals rule), he signed with Segunda División team FC Cartagena unilaterally on 8 July 2011 when his contract had recently been renewed; eventually, the Liga Nacional de Fútbol Profesional sided with the player.

 Fernández joined RCD Mallorca on 10 July 2012, being initially assigned to the reserves who competed in the third level.
 He made his La Liga debut for the first team on 18 August, coming on as a 74th-minute substitute for Emilio Nsue in a 2–1 home victory over RCD Espanyol.

 On 14 January 2014, after an aborted transfer to Espanyol, Fernández moved abroad and signed for Bnei Sakhnin F.C. in the Israeli Premier League.
 He returned to the former club in the summer, however, joining its B side.

 Fernández continued competing in the Spanish third tier the following years, representing in quick succession Sabadell, UE Llagostera and UCAM Murcia CF.